Our mission is to strengthen our communities and our democracy through local journalism that is truthful, fearless, fair

 Report for America pays about half the salary.
 The other half is paid by the local news organization but we work with them to raise half of their half from local donors, small and large.

-Our reporters in the field today are covering critically important beats in 46 states, Washington, D.C., and Puerto Rico.
+Our reporters in the field today are covering critically important beats in 49 states, Washington, D.C., Puerto Rico and Guam.
 That’s just the beginning.
 Next year, we’ll send even more reporters throughout the country.
 We aim to place 1,000 reporters by 2024 and strive to fundamentally transform local news business models and ecosystems.

 Report for America was founded by veteran journalists Steven Waldman and Charles Sennott, as an initiative of The GroundTruth Project.
 It is made possible through the support of hundreds of foundations and donors.
 (It is not funded by the government.)
 It is fueled not only by a world-class staff but leaders from around the journalism world who serve as advisors, mentors and judges.